 The pile height can be varied at the time of tufting.

 Flat Weave - Flatweave rugs are also known as Dhurries.
 These handmade rugs can be produced fairly quickly and are chic and minimalist in their attraction.

 Technique - Flatweave rugs are commonly made on horizontal looms.
 These looms lie flat and close to the ground, with two wooden beams tied at both ends and the foundation stretched between these two beams.
 The weaver ties knots in loops and instead of the yarn being cut after the second loop, the same knot is continued that is the initial thread continues to create more knots, in an interlacing fashion.
 Outer seams hold the woven structure together with either stitching or a bit of glue.

 Since there’s no pile, they lay very flat.

-Flatweave rugs generally feature symmetrical, geometric designs in a range of colours.
+Flatweave rugs generally feature symmetrical, geometric designs in a range of colors.

 Flatweave rugs are reversible so if they start to fade out just flip them over.

 RUG ARTISAN YARNS